Reviews You Can Rely On

 Our Verdict

 If you're looking for an easy entry into bike trainers, the Tacx Flow Smart Trainer is hard to beat.
 It is our favorite tire drive trainer for its simple design, smart control, and connectivity that performs like a direct-drive model.
 It's portable enough to take on the road, accurate and responsive enough for rides on enjoyable rides on Zwift, and versatile enough to fit almost any bike.
 Remember, this isn't a premium trainer, so it has limitations.
 It isn't as accurate or as quiet, but it impressed us with its blend of features and ease of use.
 This is a great option to consider if you're seeking a lower-cost model that is still full of features.
-To compare it to the competition, check out our article on the best bike trainers.
+To compare it to the competition, check out our review of bike trainers.

 REASONS TO BUY